 The duties of Ex-Service Organisation (ESO) practitioners require a wide range of skills.
 They must be able to understand the Repatriation System and Acts, assist personnel and their dependents in their dealings with the Department of Veterans’ Affairs, understand and interpret the relevant laws and regulations, elicit information from members and other witnesses to prepare claims, and evaluate factual evidence and medical opinion.

-Please Note: RSL membership is not necessary for the free services provided by our Pensions and Welfare Office.
+Please Note: RSL membership is not necessary for the free services provided by our Advocacy and Wellbeing Office.

 Advocates advise personnel and their dependants on the lodgement of appeals to the Veterans’ Review Board and the Administrative Appeals Tribunal.
 They also present cases on behalf of personnel and their dependants.
 They assist personnel in applying for DVA pensions, military compensation, benefits and income supplementation.

 ADF personnel may be covered under various federal government Acts - VEA, SRCA, MRCA and DRCA.
 Our ATDP qualified, trained advocates are able to assist all Ex-Service personnel and their partners in the preparation and submission of claims for allowances and entitlements.
 They will also assist in the appeal process if required.

 The RSL Advocates handle a significant number of cases in SA which appear before the Veterans Review Board.
 The advocates employed by the SA State Branch are often veterans or ex-service, thereby providing them with a close empathy with the needs of ex-service personnel.

 If you require assistance contact the SA Branch office on 8100 7300 to arrange an appointment with an Advocate or contact a metropolitan or country centre that offers services.